Shalinithakur7/StudentManagementAPI/README.md

 # Student Management API (ASP.NET Core + CQRS + MediatR)

-an ASP.NET Core API for a Student Management System using CQRS and the Mediator pattern.
+An ASP.NET Core API for a Student Management System using CQRS and the Mediator pattern.
+The system support adding, updating, deleting, and retrieving all students, with all data stored in memory.

 ---